ARTCvan/server-staffhandbook/README.md

 If someone is asking for a role in chat, then warn them with the reason.

-If someone has found a loophole in something, immediently mute them and patch the loophole ASAP.
+If someone has found a loophole in something without telling staff, immediently mute them and patch the loophole ASAP.

 ## How do you ban/warn/mute someone or find a User ID?
 To find a User's ID, enable Developer Options in the Discord client.
 Then right click their user (not their message/s) and Copy ID.
 The Copy ID user works better in cases like in #mod-commands, as it's basically copy-paste.